 The Master of Science in Nursing at UL Lafayette is one of the best in the country.
 The program was ranked No. 45 in the U.S. News & World Report’s 2020 edition of “Best Online Programs" in the Best Online Nursing Programs category.

 Masters prepared nurses promote evidence-based practice in healthcare in multiple settings, and UL Lafayette provides the path for advancing your career in healthcare.
 Whether you are interested in becoming a Family Nurse Practitioner to work within your community or whether you want to pursue a career as a nurse educator and faculty member, we can help you reach the next chapter in your professional career.

-Students who successfully complete the MSN curriculum with a concentration as a family nurse practitioner are eligible to take the Nurse Practitioner Role: Family Nurse Practitioner national certification examination, and to apply for an advanced practice license.
+Students who successfully complete the MSN curriculum for the family nurse practitioner meet educational requirements to take the Nurse Practitioner Role: Family Nurse Practitioner national certification examination, and to apply for an advanced practice license.